CodePushGo/website/src/content/blog/en/capacitor-ota-updates-best-practices-for-performance.md

 ### Next Steps

-To maximize the efficiency of OTA updates in your Capacitor app, make sure to:
+To maximize the efficiency of OTA updates in your React Native app, make sure to:

 -   **Set up encryption**: Use digital signatures to verify updates [\[4\]](https://capgo.app/blog/how-live-updates-for-capacitor-work/).